Configuration

 Required: No

-Fixed parameter values that apply to all test runs of this scenario.
+Fixed parameter values that apply to all runs of this scenario.
 Each list item should be a dictionary with a single parameter name-value pair.

 This is useful when you want to define a single configuration with specific values without variations.